DIY Valentine Placemats and How to Use Them

 A four-year-old makes Valentines with doilies and hearts.

-Miss T began making valentines when she was four.
+Miss T has been making valentines since she was four.

 Method